BartMassey/wordle5/README.md

 about the existence of vowels.
 Using the `--prune-vowels` flag takes the time to about 7ms for all solvers.

-Flamegraph profiling shows that about two-thirds of the runtime of the single-threaded version is spent in the solver proper, so there's still some room for improvement there, albeit with diminishing returns.
-For the multi-threaded versions the solver time appears to be in the
-noise: much larger dictionaries would be needed to exercise many threads sufficiently.
+Timing shows that much of the runtime of the single-threaded version is spent in the solver proper: about 2ms for init vs 7ms for the solver.
+Thus there's still some room for improvement by solver speedup.
+Vowel pruning speeds up the solver by about 2ms.
+For the multi-threaded versions the solver time appears to be almost bounded by thread overhead: much larger dictionaries would be needed to exercise many threads sufficiently.

 The `main` branch code uses `std::fs::read_to_string()` followed by line splitting of the string to read the